 Trial and Verdict

-While the majority of personal injury claims are settled out of court, on occasion, a plaintiff’s attorney may recommend taking the case to trial if the defendant is not willing to offer a high enough settlement.
+Although the majority of personal injury claims are settled out of court, on occasion, it may be in the plaintiff’s best interest to take the case to trial if the defendant is not willing to offer a high enough settlement.
 Typically a plaintiff has a chance to win more money through a trial verdict, but they also risk losing the trial and receiving no compensation.

 In a verdict, the judge or jury will first decide whether or not the defendant is liable for the actions that he or she is accused of based on the evidence and arguments presented during the trial.
 If the defendant is found liable, deliberation will proceed to determine the monetary compensation owed to the plaintiff.